 Some cars are just destined for good things.
 This 1933 Ford project started life as a concept build for a television show, ended up being partially built by a NASCAR crew chief, and was finally finished and sorted by a lifelong paint and body man.
 Any one of those sources could have turned out an impressive car but the combination of all three resulted in something truly special.
 With a distinct focus on performance and driving experience, the final product offers timeless aesthetics, a rock-solid powertrain based around a 406ci V8, and a masterfully finished interior that lets you focus on enjoying the ride.
 If you're considering adding a street rod to your fleet, why settle for something less when you can have this amazing roadster for a fraction of the build cost?

-To answer your first question, the body is a fiberglass piece from Bebop's Glass Works.
-There aren't exactly piles of Henry Ford steel bodies waiting to be cut up, so high quality alternatives like this are always a welcome sight.
+To answer your first question, the body is a fiberglass piece from Be Bop's Glass Works.
+There aren't exactly piles of Henry Ford steel bodies waiting to be cut up, so high quality alternatives like this are always a welcome site.
 As with any fiberglass body, considerable time was invested in straightening out the details, and that work shows throughout.
 The roadster's subtle curves show well from all angles, uninterrupted by common flaws such as waves and misaligned panels.
 The top coat is split between a rich layer of black which covers the lower portions of the body, and a metallic silver that works from the belt line up.
-The 2-tone is split by a clean red pin stripe that adds a splash of color to the classic color scheme.
+The two-tone is split by a clean red pin stripe that adds a splash of color to the classic color scheme.
 Walking around the car, it's hard to find fault in either the color choices or execution.
 Just look through the images – there are crystal clear reflections visible in many of the shots.